 7- Eat Foods that help boost your immune system.

 Our first line of defense, of course, is the immune system.
 It needs to be prepared and ready to fight as it comes in contact with this highly opportunistic pathogen.
 Eat healthy and fresh foods.
 Stay away from unhealthy foods right now.
 For example, greasy foods, fried foods, fast foods, cookies/pastries or candy, that’s not what you want right now.
 Organic food consumption reduces your exposure to detectable pesticides by 30%.
 So, when trying to keep your immune system healthy, stick with organic foods if possible.
 You should also be taking vitamins daily, as they are very important to help build immunity against viruses.
 Here is a list of foods that are good for boosting the immune system:

 - Sunflower Seeds

 The lungs require moisture and a healthy layer of mucus to function at their best.

 One of the symptoms of Covid-19 is a dry cough, possibly due to inflammation that is burning up internal fluids.
 68% of people afflicted with this virus have presented with a dry cough.
 Your body needs moisture and fluids to carry immune cells and to create the life-saving mucus that naturally lines your lungs and digestive system.
 That means this is NOT the time for coffee or other highly caffeinated diuretics.
 It would be much wiser to sip on warm or room temperature water throughout your day, at least 6-8 glasses.

-Even if you practice all of these methods, it's still a possibility that you may come into contact with Coronavirus and possibly get sick.
+Even if you practice all of these methods, it's still a possibility that you may come into contact with Coronavirus and there are many factors that can come into play where you can possibly get sick.
 At that point, call your doctor or your local health department and they will advise you as to where to go from there.
 Remember, if you get sick you need to STAY HOME and self isolate away from ALL family members.